 Affordable housing is readily available in Ithaca.
 Ithaca is both small enough that much of the housing is a short walk or bus ride, but large enough that each area has it's own unique feeling.
 Please note that much of the housing will rent in the Spring for the following Fall.

-If you prefer to live in other campus housing, please visit the Graduate and Professional Student Housing (GPSH) for more information.
+If you prefer to live in on- campus housing, please visit the Graduate and Professional Student Housing (GPSH) for more information.

 Located one block from the Law School, Collegetown is composed of off-campus student housing.
 Collegetown is convenient to campus and local services, but also features higher rents, a concentration of undergraduate students, and loud weekend nights.
 Parking, while plentiful in Ithaca, is limited and expensive in Collegetown.
 If the convenience of being close to the Law School and near many restaurants appeals to you, you may want to consider this area.